As a savvy business owner that accepts credit and debit cards, you should already know the dangers of failing to upgrade to an EMV-compliant terminal.

 Not to mention, fraud risk is even higher in certain lines of business where card-present fraud is higher, like jewelry, electronics, and designer goods.

-Basically what this means is that if a customer comes in a charges $1000 on a EMV chip card, and you use the old magnetic card swiper to ring them up, that customer can dispute the charge and you as the EMV non-compliant merchant would have no legal recourse.
+Basically what this means is that if a customer comes in charges $1000 on an EMV chip card, and you use the old magnetic card swiper to ring them up, that customer can dispute the charge and you as the EMV non-compliant merchant would have no legal recourse.